kumarlokesh/sqltrace/docs/ARCHITECTURE.md

 ## Overview

-SQLTrace is designed as a modular, extensible terminal-based SQL query analyzer with the following primary goals:
+SQLTrace is designed as a modular, extensible web-based SQL query analyzer with the following primary goals:

 1. **Performance**: Fast and responsive even with large execution plans
 2. **Extensibility**: Support for multiple database backends